takram-design-engineering/three-geospatial/packages/clouds/README.md

 height: number = 0
 ```

-The height of the cloud layer.
+The height of the cloud layer in meters.
 Settings this value to 0 disables the layer.

 #### _layer_.densityScale